-Students are responsible for respecting diversity and for behaving courteously to both faculty members and other students in the classroom regardless of difference in race, creed, color, religion, age, nationally, sex, sexual orientation or disability status.
+Students are responsible for respecting diversity and for behaving courteously to both faculty members and other students in the classroom regardless of difference in race, color, religion, gender, national origin, age, genetic information, disability, or veteran status.

 G. Intellectual Property - Students have the right to expect that presentation of material in a class will be in compliance with copyright law and that their own creative work will not be disseminated or published without their permission.